nitisha121/doodle_ai/tf_notes.md

 Training loop:
 Training digits and labels => loss function => gradient (partial derivatives) => steepest descent => update weights and biases => repeat with next mini-batch of training images and labels

+Tensorflow's deferred execution model: static graph for sequence of computation.

+- For final layers: using sigmoid (steep on zero, steep on 1) vs. softmax is the same for binary classifying, but for multi-classification (use softmax - probabilities add to 1)
+- For intermediate layers, ReLU (rectified learning unit) [tf.nn.relu vs tf.nn.sigmoid] is a good activation fcn for intermediate layers

+##### Optimizer

+In high dim spaces, there are 'saddle points' where they aren't local minima but gradient is zero. tf optimizers will safely overlook these.
+Usually tf.train.AdamOptimizer > tf.train.GradientDescentOptimiser.

+- If you see NaNs in your output, add tf.nn.softmax_cross_entropy_with_logits to your code.
+- adjust learning rate with fractions: lr = 0.0001 + tf.train.exponential_decay(0.003, step, 2000, 1/math.e)

+When you notice __overfitting__ use a regularization technique called __dropout__: drop random neurons at each iteration of the training loop, choose a probability for a neuron to be kept (b/w 50-75%).
+Overfitting can be caused by bad network / not enough data / too many neurons.